UniversalDependencies/UD_Romanian-TueCL/README.md

 # Acknowledgments

-The creation of this treebank was made possible through the initiative of Dr. Çağrı Çöltekin, lecturer at the University of Tuebingen, as part of a course project focused on low-resourced languages.
+The creation of this treebank was made possible through the initiative of Dr. Çağrı Çöltekin, lecturer @University of Tuebingen, as part of a course project focused on low-resourced languages.
 While Romanian is not a low-resourced language, it lacked a UD-compliant social media corpus.
-Diana C. Hoefels constructed and annotated the treebank, while Dr. Çağrı Çöltekin provided reviewing, consultation on the guidelines, and authored the documentation.
+Diana C. Hoefels constructed and annotated the corpus, while Dr. Çağrı Çöltekin provided reviewing, consultation on the guidelines, and authored the documentation.

 ## References